 Is there one B vitamin that is best for energy and stress?
 The answer is they are all important – and eating a balanced diet with some of the vitamin B rich foods listed above is recommended for everyone.
 However, these three vitamins do give us that little extra boost.

 Used by nearly every cell in the body and essential for metabolising your food uses thiamin.
 Most people get enough with a balanced diet, but if you have particular health concerns, it may be worth discussing with a health professional as to whether a supplement is needed.

 B6 is needed for converted stored energy, glycogen, into blood sugar, glucose, and therefore energy.
 Always speak to a professional before thinking about taking a vitamin supplement.

 B12 produces DNA, red blood cells, supports nervous system health and other vital regeneration of cells and tissue in the body.
 One of the early signs of B12 deficiency is fatigue – and many with longstanding health issues are at more risk of B12 deficiency.
 If you are concerned about your energy and are eating a balanced diet full of foods rich with B vitamins, speak to a doctor about supplement options.

 All B vitamins are essential for energy production and our overall wellbeing.
-Our Lift food supplement includes many of these essential B vitamins.

 Check out our other nutrient profiles – including protein and vitamin D.